eldariont/svim-asm/README.rst

 Citation
 ---------

+SVIM-asm is a fork of our long-read caller SVIM.
 Feel free to read and cite our paper in Bioinformatics: https://doi.org/10.1093/bioinformatics/btz041

 License
 -------